alexd106/PGR-R/README.md

 # PGR-R
-PGR Introduction to R course
+PGR Introduction to R course at the University of Aberdeen 2021